-(ii) Certification on a form supplied by the Oregon Department of Energy stating that the dwelling receives space heating from fuel oil or wood; and
+(ii) Certification on a form supplied by the Energy Office stating that the dwelling receives space heating from fuel oil or wood; and

-(iii) For a furnace or burner replacement, a certification from the contractor on a form supplied by the Oregon Department of Energy that the heating system meets or exceeds the combustion efficiency standards set in these rules.
+(iii) For a furnace or burner replacement, a certification from the contractor on a form supplied by the Energy Office that the heating system meets or exceeds the combustion efficiency standards set in these rules.

-(iv) Written permission on a form supplied by and submitted to the Oregon Department of Energy to inspect.
+(iv) Written permission on a form supplied by and submitted to the Energy Office to inspect.